0xGeegZ/lets-fucking-game-v2/README.md

 In addition to a traditional contest with a draw for one or more winners, we thought of a more gamified approach that would determine the winner through a battle between participants.
 The goal was to create more engagement from the community and propose an innovative approach to organizing contests.

-Originally created during the [ChainLink Hackathon Fall 2022](https://devpost.com/software/let-s-fucking-game-be-the-last-to-win-the-prize), we've continued to actively develop the project and have now shipped almost all the features on our roadmap.
+Originally created during the [ChainLink Hackathon Fall 2022](https://devpost.com/software/let-s-fucking-game-be-the-last-to-win-the-prize), we've continued to actively develop the project and have now shipped almost all the features on our roadmap :

+- Add ERC20 tokens support
+- Add ERC 721 token support for NFT
+- Use Chainlink Data Feed to get some data from classical API (like Twitter)
+- Make contracts more generic to easily add more game types
+- Adding classic giveaway contests on smart contract part (not on the frontend yet)

 We're excited to present the latest version of Let's Fucking Game at the [Fantom Hackathon Q1 2023](https://fantomq12023.devpost.com/).

+During this Hackathon, we mainly focus on the smart contract part and do not have the time to update the front end.
+It will be the next part of our development.

 Hackathon version Release accessible [HERE](https://github.com/lets-fucking-game/lets-fucking-game-v2).